Askew leads Long Beach State against San Diego after 28-point game

 San Diego; Tuesday, 10 p.m.
 EST

-BOTTOM LINE: Long Beach State visits San Diego after Devin Askew scored 28 points in Long Beach State’s 76-68 win against the Hawaii Rainbow Warriors.
+BOTTOM LINE: Long Beach State takes on San Diego after Devin Askew scored 28 points in Long Beach State’s 76-68 win over the Hawaii Rainbow Warriors.

 The Toreros are 3-4 in home games.
-San Diego is 1-3 when it has fewer turnovers than its opponents and averages 13.9 turnovers per game.
+San Diego is 1-4 against opponents over .500.

 The Beach have gone 1-3 away from home.
-Long Beach State ranks ninth in the Big West with 10.8 assists per game led by Askew averaging 3.9.
+Long Beach State has a 2-5 record in games decided by 10 or more points.

-San Diego is shooting 40.6% from the field this season, 3.6 percentage points lower than the 44.2% Long Beach State allows to opponents.
-Long Beach State has shot at a 41.9% rate from the field this season, 0.8 percentage points less than the 42.7% shooting opponents of San Diego have averaged.
+San Diego averages 66.3 points per game, 4.4 fewer points than the 70.7 Long Beach State allows.
+Long Beach State averages 6.8 made 3-pointers per game this season, 1.0 fewer made shot on average than the 7.8 per game San Diego gives up.

-TOP PERFORMERS: Kjay Bradley Jr. is shooting 27.5% from beyond the arc with 1.2 made 3-pointers per game for the Toreros, while averaging 15.7 points, 3.4 assists and 2.2 steals.
+TOP PERFORMERS: Kjay Bradley Jr. averages 1.2 made 3-pointers per game for the Toreros, scoring 15.7 points while shooting 27.5% from beyond the arc.

 Askew is averaging 17.7 points, 3.9 assists and two steals for the Beach.